 The best pitbull foods will have at least two or three meat proteins listed within the first several ingredients, indicating that the volume of protein in the food is high.

-Many pet foods (including high quality ones) contain meat meal.
-This is acceptable as meal is simply meat with the moisture removed.
+Many pet foods (including high-quality ones) contain meat meal.
+This is acceptable as a meal is simply meat with the moisture removed.
 Similarly to whole food protein sources, the meal should be from a specifically named animal.